yamikaitou/YamiCogs/docs/economytrickle.rst

 Set the number of messages required to gain credits

-Set the number to 0 to disable|br|
+| Set the number to 0 to disable
-Max value is 100
+| Max value is 100

 .. _economytrickle-command-economytrickle-credits: